 Provide molecular "fingerprinting" and real-time surveillance in order to monitor potential transmission of NTM species within Centers and between U.S. Care Centers.

 Validate the use of protocols for diagnosis and treatment of NTM based on CFF/ECFS Guidelines.

-Expand CF NTM research by providing well-characterized isolates to qualified investigators nationwide.
+Expand CF NTM research by providing well-characterized isolates and genetic data to qualified investigators nationwide.

-Provide trainees within the Colorado RDP with the professional and research skills to lead sustained and productive academic research careers in CF and NTM infections.
+Provide trainees with the professional and research skills to lead sustained and productive academic research careers in CF and NTM infections.